Savile Row tailoring: Hardy Amies

 The British fashion house Hardy Amies was founded by English dressmaker Hardy Amies in 1946.
 Having been managing designer for Lachasse in 1934, and having designed clothes for the British Board of Trade under the government Utility Scheme, Amies bought the bombed out shell of No.14 Savile Row in 1946.

 Amies was one of the first European designers to venture into the ready-to-wear market when he teamed up with Hepworths in 1959 to design a range of menswear.
 In 1961, he made fashion history by staging the first men's ready-to-wear catwalk shows, at the Ritz Hotel in London Amies also undertook design for in-house work wear, which developed from designing special clothes for groups such as the Oxford University Boat Club and London Stock Exchange.
 Amies also designed costumes for films, including 2001: A Space Odyssey.

 Amies is perhaps best known to the British public for his work for Queen Elizabeth II.
 The association began in 1950, when Amies made several outfits for the then Princess Elizabeth's royal tour to Canada.
 Although the couture side of the Hardy Amies business was traditionally less financially successful, the award of a Royal warrant of appointment as official dressmaker in 1955 gave his house a degree of respectability and resultant publicity.
 One of his best known creations is the gown he designed in 1977 for Queen Elizabeth's Silver Jubilee portrait which, he said, was "immortalised on a thousand biscuit tins."
 Knighted in 1989, Amies held the warrant until 1990, when he gave it up so that younger designers could create for the Queen.

 In May 1973, Amies sold the business to Debenhams, who had themselves purchased Hepworths which distributed the Hardy Amies line.
 Amies purchased the business back in 1981.
 In May 2001, Amies sold his business to the Luxury Brands Group.
 He retired at the end of that year, when Moroccan-born designer Jacques Azagury became head of couture.
-In November 2008, after going into bankruptcy, the Hardy Amies brand was acquired by Fung Capital, the private investment arm of Victor and William Fung, who together control the Li & Fung group, though sadly this was to be a short-lived reprieve and the company re-entered administration in January 2019, with the subsequent sale of the flagship No. 14, Savile Row.
+In November 2008, after going into bankruptcy, the Hardy Amies brand was acquired by Fung Capital, the private investment arm of Victor and William Fung, who together control the Li & Fung group, though sadly this was to be a short-lived reprieve and the company re-entered administration in January 2019, with the subsequent sale of the flagship No. 14, Savile Row to Hackett.
 The Hardy Amies name is still licensed globally, particularly in Japan.